bd6981/crud/README.md

 Pick a partner!
 Get up and move your seats!
 Don't just pick someone next to you.

 Then, spend the next 10 minutes looking over the codebase together.
 There are lots of comments explaining stuff.
+Make sure you're on the `solution` branch.

 Afterwards, we'll discuss each part of the starting codebase, using the commented annotations as our guide.